Skip to content

 Conditions Precedent vs Conditions Subsequent

 On the other hand, conditions precedent are forward-looking.
-That is to say, they outline what you or the seller must complete for another portion of the contract to come into effect.
+They outline what you or the seller must complete for the other portion of the contract to take effect.
+In the case of a business sale, certain conditions must be met for the sale to be completed.

 Key Takeaways